-In 1991, Government of India had initiated the process of liberalization of the Indian economy.
+In 1991, the Government of India had initiated the process of liberalization of the Indian economy.
 Foreign Investments were permitted in various sectors of India.
 This lead to an increase in foreign exchange reserves of India.

 The erstwhile provisions of Foreign Exchange Regulation Act, 1973 (FERA) were not in line with the Government’s liberalization policy and did not fit well in the post liberalization period.
 Hence, FERA was replaced with Foreign Exchange Management Act, 1999 (FEMA).
 The provisions of FEMA are quite liberal as compared to those of erstwhile FERA.

 Service Areas Within FEMA Advisory & Compliance

 - When an Indian Company / LLP receives foreign investment and allots shares/capital contribution against such receipt,